takahashim/decidim-broadlistening-view/README.md

 ## Usage

-1. Add the "Broadlistening Viewer" component to a participatory space
+1. Add the "Broadlistening Viewer" component to a participatory space (Assembly, Process, etc.)
 2. In the admin panel, create a new report
 3. Upload a `hierarchical_result.json` file or paste JSON directly
 4. Publish the report to make it visible to users

 ## JSON Format

-The component expects JSON data in the `hierarchical_result.json` format from broadlistening-ruby:
+The component expects JSON data in the `hierarchical_result.json` format from [kouchou-ai](https://github.com/digitaldemocracy2030/kouchou-ai/):

 ```json
 {